smarthomeNG/plugins/enocean/README.md

 ## Functions
 ### Learning Mode
+There are two different ways of leran in enocean actuators
+a) with the interactive console
+b) via trigger an learn routine by the backend

+For a):
 Devices that shall receive commands from the SmarthomeNG plugin must be subscribed (tought-in) first.
 Generally follow the teach-in procedure as described by EnOcean:
 1. Set the EnOcean device/actor into learn mode.
 See the manual of the respective EnOcean device for detailed information on how to enter learn mode.